December is fast approaching - Don’t miss the deadline - Your federal loan(s) could be forgiven! Learn More

 If he hadn’t been connected with VSAC and with HireAbility, Nick says, “I would probably be where I am, but the amount of work and trial and error would have been much higher.
 Just having people to steer you in the right direction is huge.”

-For additional information on college and career planning and help with financial aid from VSAC, go to vsac.org/financialaid and check out our online workshops and events.
-To find out about our programs for adult students, go to vsac.org/adultlearners.
-You can also call 800-642-3177, 8 a.m. to 4:30 p.m., Monday through Friday, and visit online at email@example.com.
+If you're an adult student, learn about more of our options and help with financial aid from VSAC, visit VSAC Financial Aid and check out our online workshops and events.
+To find out about our programs for adult students, go to VSAC Adult Learners.
+You can also call 800-642-3177, 8 a.m. to 4:30 p.m., Monday through Friday, or email us at email@example.com.